 Imaging Spectroscopy (or “hyperspectral imaging”, “HSI”) can be even more useful, because spectral information can be captured across the complete product at pixel level.
 Huting Wang et al. 2021 used spectral imaging to detect early decay in tomatoes {Huting Wang, 2021 #7}

-With similar motivation as the current article, in a previous study Brdar et al. Investigated ensemble based machine learning methods, for early detection of sepals’ sensitivity to fungal infections on one tomato cultivar (Brioso) {Sanja Brdar, 2022 #8}.
+With similar motivation as the current article, in a previous study, Brdar et al. Investigated ensemble based machine learning methods, for early detection of sepals’ sensitivity to fungal infections on one tomato cultivar (Brioso) {Sanja Brdar, 2022 #8}.
 On the one hand, their research results need to be extended to multiple cultivars.
 On the other hand, there is a need to investigate traditional chemometric approaches to, for instance feature selection, before training the models.
 To the best of our knowledge, no prior research applies HSI together with chemometric analysis to predict susceptibility to fungal infection of recent harvested tomatoes.

+The objective of our research was to investigate whether it was possible to predict the susceptibility of freshly harvested tomatoes to fungal infections using HSI together with chemometrics.

+The methodology used for this aim included spectra extraction from HSI images, and model calibration and validation using Partial Least Squares Discriminant Analysis (PLSDA), focusing on the optimization of the model parameters.

-Background
+2) Background